Receipt of payment is a record that shows payment made for goods or services received.

 There are a few reasons why a receipt of payment is important, from both the customer's side of things and the business side.
 We will go through some common reasons why a receipt of payment is important below.

 Keeping a record of all receipts of payment is important for accounting purposes in any business.
-Payment receipts can act as a record of all business purchases made throughout a given tax year and beyond.
+Payment receipts can record all business purchases made throughout a given tax year and beyond.

 This is so that when it’s time to lodge your tax declaration, you can work out the total spent on business-type purchases while ensuring that upon request from the relevant tax authorities, you can provide proof of any claims you make towards tax deductions (jurisdiction dependent).

-A sales receipt can be important for getting refunds (based on terms), for warranty or repair purposes if a product is faulty or breaks within a set period, or for the exchange of goods.
+A sales receipt can be important for getting refunds (based on terms), for warranty or repair purposes if a product is faulty or breaks within a set period, or for exchanging goods.

 Payment receipts can also be useful for those who are budgeting and understanding how much they spend on average on goods and services.